OpenVPN/openvpn/doc/t_server_null.rst

     * t_server_null_client.sh

       * Waits until servers have launched.
-Then launch all clients, wait for them to exit and then check test results by parsing the client log files.
+Then launch all clients, run ovpnlwip ping tests (if any), wait for clients to exit and then check test results by parsing the client log files.
 Each client kills itself after some delay using an "--up" script.

 Configuration
 -------------